kno3comma14/personal-posts/wasm/wasm-introduction.md

 compete with the native performance.
 Remember JavaScript was designed for humans and contains rules and redundancy that must be checked by the browser to run the source code.
 ## How to solve this problem?
-One of the many solutions for this problem could be the inclusion of a new lower-level language with a compact binary format to run alongside JavaScript.
+One of the many solutions for this problem could be the inclusion of a new lower-level format with a compact binary format to run alongside JavaScript.
 In this way, we could use this language to develop near-native performance features.
 ## WebAssembly, time to raise!
-Having these ideas in consideration, [WebAssembly(a.k.a WASM)](https://webassembly.org/) was launched in 2017 as a [binary instruction format](https://webassembly.github.io/spec/core/binary/index.html) for a **stack-based virtual machine**.
+Having these ideas in mind, [WebAssembly(a.k.a WASM)](https://webassembly.org/) was launched in 2017 as a [binary instruction format](https://webassembly.github.io/spec/core/binary/index.html) for a **stack-based virtual machine**.
 We know this definition is almost the same shown at [webassembly.org](https://webassembly.org/) so let extend a little bit more this explanation.
 Let's start with **binary instruction format**, this one is simple because it represents the way [WASM](https://webassembly.org/) exposes instructions to the computer to be processed.
 On the other hand, we have a **stack-based virtual machine** which stores the instructions from WASM files in memory using a stack as the main structure(We will talk more about this later in this post).
-Now that we are understanding a little bit more the concept of WebAssembly, so let's continue with the benefits this technology brings to us.
+Now that we are understanding a little bit more the concept of WebAssembly, so let's continue with the goals and benefits this technology brings to us.
 ### Main goals of WebAssembly
 Like any other technology on the web, WebAssembly has been created thinking about some specific goals in mind.
 We are presenting these goals differently as follows:
 - Security: WebAssembly provides a secure sandboxed virtual machine.
 This means that we can WASM code from any web application without thinking about intrusions over our personal computers or servers.
-Proof of this point is any of the most used browsers on the web have its support enabled by default because they are confident about the security provided by WASM.
+Proof of this point is that some of the most used browsers on the web have its support enabled by default because they are confident about the security provided by [WASM](https://webassembly.org/).
-- Fast execution: WASM is compiled into a binary format that will be executed at a low level.
+- Fast execution: [WASM](https://webassembly.org/) is compiled into a binary format that will be executed at a low level.
 In this way, we will deliver near-native performance execution times.
 The format used by WASM is very compact so the browser can parse it as fast as possible.
 The translation of a [WebAsembly](https://webassembly.org/) module to a native code can be cached by the browser.
 In this way, the next time we load a page that contains a module, there will be virtually no load time.